On average, your neighbors pay $100 a month.See Your Rates

 With QuoteWizard, you can compare quotes from top car insurance companies in Washington and discover which one is best for you.
 All it takes is a few clicks, and you’ll have all the information and help you need.

-Last year, 51,592 people used QuoteWizard to get an auto insurance quotes comparison in Washington State from top companies and find the cheapest rates.
+Last year, 51,592 people used QuoteWizard to get a car insurance quotes comparison in Washington State from top companies and find the cheapest rates.

 These are the top 10 vehicles owned by Washington State drivers requesting car insurance quotes through QuoteWizard in the past year.